Can bed bugs live in walls?

 The University of Kentucky, in its research about bed bugs, both agrees and disagrees with the idea that bed bugs in the walls are a primary way they spread.
 In their research on how bed bugs originate, they noted the following:

 “The bugs are efficient hitchhikers and are usually transported into dwellings on luggage, clothing, beds, furniture, and other items.
-This is a particular risk for hotels and apartments, where turnover of occupants is constant.
-Bed bugs are small and agile, escaping detection after crawling into suitcases, backpacks and belongings.
-Acquiring secondhand beds, couches and furniture is another way that the bugs are transported into buildings.
+This is a particular risk for hotels and apartments, where the turnover of occupants is constant.
+Bed bugs are small and agile, escaping detection after crawling into suitcases, backpacks, and belongings.
+Acquiring secondhand beds, couches, and furniture is another way that the bugs are transported into buildings.
 Bed bugs also can be carried in on one’s clothing, shoes or wheelchair.
 Once bed bugs are introduced, they can crawl from room to room or floor to floor.
 They can also be transported throughout buildings on people and their belongings. ”

 Yet, they do not rule out the use of walls as a means of bed bugs spreading out throughout a building.
 Their research also concluded, “Once bed bugs are introduced, they often spread throughout a building.
-The bugs can travel from room to room or floor to floor either by crawling or via a person.”
+Bed bugs don’t jump or fly but can travel from room to room or floor to floor either by crawling or via a person.”
 And, because there may be cracks and crevices in walls, it makes sense to think that they can hide out here and also avoid some bed bug treatments this way.
 Eventually, they will come out and seek beds and other areas, so it is important to re-inspect and re-treat those areas as well as inspecting any used furniture and other items like suitcases before bringing these items into a new location in case you are inadvertently transporting hitchhiking bed bugs.